Sawayama: Tour

 In January 2020, Sawayama announced through her social media The Dynasty Tour, her second concert series, with dates in North America and Europe.
 Due to safety concerns over the COVID-19 pandemic, the tour dates were rescheduled to 2021.
-The tour began on 8 November, 2021, in Dublin, Ireland at The Academy, and concluded on 13 May, 2022, in New York City at Terminal 5.
-The setlist mostly consisted of songs from the album and Sawayama's 2017 Rina EP.
+The tour began on 8 November 2021, in Dublin, Ireland, and concluded on 13 May 2022, in New York City.
 American singer and DJ Hana and London-based singer Ama Jones served as opening acts for the first leg of the tour.